 Reconnaissance attacks accounted for half of all hostile activity in the UK and Ireland, with web application the next most common form of attack (22%).
 Reconnaissance activity (60%) was also the most common attack type against manufacturers followed by web application attacks (36%).

-Duncan added: “Now more than ever, it’s critical for all organisations, regardless of their sector or region, to pay attention to the security that enables their business; making sure they are cyber-resilient and Secure by Design, which means embedding privacy and security into the fabric of their enterprise architecture and organisational culture.
+Duncan added: “Now more than ever, it’s critical for all organisations, regardless of their sector or region, to pay attention to the security that enables their business and make sure they’re cyber-resilient and Secure by Design.
+In essence, this means embedding privacy and security into the fabric of their enterprise architecture and organisational culture.
 The current global pandemic and the flow of trusted and untrusted information used to mask the activities of cyber criminals has shown us that they will take advantage of any situation.
-Organisations must be ready to respond to these and other threats in a constantly evolving landscape.”
+Organisations must be ready to respond to these and other threats in what is a constantly evolving landscape.”

 Year of enforcement

-The 2020 Global Threat Intelligence Report calls last year the ‘year of enforcement’ with the number of Governance, Risk and Compliance initiatives growing, in turn creating a challenging global regulatory landscape.
+The 2020 Global Threat Intelligence Report refers to last year the ‘year of enforcement’ with the number of Governance, Risk and Compliance initiatives growing, in turn creating a challenging global regulatory landscape.

-The 2020 Global Threat Intelligence Report – the eighth annual report in the series – analyses and summarises trends based on log, event, attack, incident and vulnerability data from trillions of logs and billions of attacks.
+The 2020 Global Threat Intelligence Report – the eighth annual report in the NTT series, in fact – analyses and summarises trends based on log, event, attack, incident and vulnerability data from trillions of logs and billions of attacks.